To Check File and Folder Permissions in Linux

-The following steps will help you check file and folder permissions in Linux.
+The following steps will help you check your file and folder permissions in Linux.

 Step 2: Then, you will see output in the terminal like this: